Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Introduction

-In many realistic multi-agent learning settings, even when agents face symmetric and interchangeable problems, they may employ different learning algorithms for a variety of reasons (e.g. prior beliefs on the system).
-Moreover, since distinct agents will observe distinct local observation histories and feed these local observation histories to different learning algorithms, it follows that distinct agents may use radically different policies over the course of learning.
-Work in the computational traditional largely avoids such learning dynamics, and therefore does not encounter the quite plausible equilibrium policies that are composed of various heterogenous policies used by a population of homogenous players.

-In this paper, we have attempted to depart from the traditional approach of mandating all agents follow the same policy during learning.
+In many realistic settings, agents may employ different learning algorithms for a variety of reasons, such as differing prior beliefs.
+Moreover, since distinct agents observe distinct local observation histories and feed these local observation histories to their learning algorithms, distinct agents may use radically different policies over the course of learning.
+Work in the computational tradition largely avoids such learning dynamics, and therefore does not encounter plausible equilibrium policies consisting of various heterogeneous policies used by a population of homogeneous players.
+In this paper, we depart from the traditional approach of mandating all agents to follow the same policy during learning.

 The learning environment studied in \cite[]{yardim2023policy} is perhaps the closest to the one considered in this paper. \cite[]{yardim2023policy} study a decentralized learning problem in an $n$-player symmetric anonymous game with local observability and propose a mirror descent algorithm.
 Unlike the papers described earlier, the $n$ agents are allowed to use heterogeneous policies during the course of learning.
 Under Lipschitz continuity assumptions on various operators, the authors show convergence to equilibrium in the regularized game.

 The primary objective of the literature surveyed above is to provide algorithms for the approximation of conventional variants of mean-field equilibrium.
 These works consider a variety of models for system interaction and a variety of objective criteria and time horizons.
 To facilitate the design of such algorithms, many of these works conduct structural analysis on mean-field games, typically in the limit with infinitely many players, and almost always under symmetry conditions mandating that the entire population uses the policy of the representative agent.

 This paper, too, makes contributions on the structure and analysis of mean-field games, focusing on the case with finitely many players and obtaining clear insights both with and without symmetry in policies.
 This is illustrated by the results and examples in Section~\ref{sec:objective-stationary-equilibrium}.
 On the other hand, unlike the papers surveyed above, the goal of this paper is not the approximation of mean-field equilibria \textit{per se}.
 Instead, the goal here is to better understand the outcomes of decentralized learning processes in large-scale systems.
 Since players use heterogeneous, asymmetric policies during the learning process and iteratively adjust their behaviour as new information arrives, we do not restrict ourselves to the symmetric solution concepts of mean-field equilibrium.
 In Section~\ref{sec:naive-learning}, we propose a novel solution concept that is well-suited for the study of decentralized learners.
 In considering alternative solution concepts for mean-field games, this paper is also related to the works \cite[]{lee2021reinforcement,subramanian2022decentralized,muller2022learning,campi2022correlated}.

 In \cite[]{lee2021reinforcement}, mean-field games with strategic complementarities are studied and a trembling hand equilibrium concept is proposed.
 The authors of \cite[]{subramanian2022decentralized} propose a definition of decentralized mean-field equilibrium that attempts to capture heterogeneous policies while preserving the overall consistency-optimality form of conventional mean-field equilibrium.
 Mean-field correlated (and coarse correlated) equilibrium are proposed and studied in \cite[]{muller2022learning}.
 A related solution concept called the \emph{correlated solution} of a mean-field game is proposed by \cite[]{campi2022correlated}.